natelindev/tsdav/docs/docs/webdav/davRequest.md

 ## `davRequest`

-core request function of the library, based on `cross-fetch`, so the api should work across browser and Node.js using `xml-js` so that js objects can be passed as request.
+core request function of the library, using `xml-js` so that js objects can be passed as request.

 ```ts